ksu-is/Bug-Collector/Project-Roadmap.md

 - [x] Commit 3 more changes - Basic login data, find insect library to import, Lists/etc.
 - [ ] Complete quiz: Sprint 2 before deadline!!
 - [ ] Continue research
+# Sprint 3
+-[x] Update ReadMe with any further instructions needed for running the game -[x] Code a game screen
+-[x] Code Buttons onto screen
+-[x] Make game interactable
+-[x] Create sprites/background in canva or import sprites -[x] Develop methods to be used in main (created in sprint 2) -[] Add music to game
+-[x] Record game for submission
+-[x] Edit recording for submission